By , JD; and , JD, JD, MEM;

 Facilities.
 EPCRA defines “facility” broadly to cover “all buildings, equipment, structures, and other stationary items which are located on a single site or on contiguous or adjacent sites and which are owned or operated by the same person.”
 Facilities are subject to Subchapter I if an EHS is present at the facility in excess of the TPQ for that substance.
 Additional facilities can be designated by the governor or SERC.

-Extremely hazardous substances.
-EHSs are listed at 40 C.F.R. § 355 app.
-A .
-The EPA Administrator may revise the list, taking into account “toxicity, reactivity, volatility, dispersability, combustability, or flammability of a substance.”
+Extremely Hazardous Substances.
+EHSs are listed at .
+The EPA administrator may revise the list, taking into account “toxicity, reactivity, volatility, dispersability, combustability, or flammability of a substance.”

 Timing.
 A facility must notify the SERC and the LEPC within 60 days of an EHS becoming present at the facility in excess of the TPQ or if the EHS list was revised to include new substances that are present at the facility.